Other Departments and Centers

 East Asia Library

-The Stanford East Asia Library is housed on the 4th floor in Meyer Library.
+The Stanford East Asia Library moved to its new location in Lathrop Library in late 2014.
 As East Asian Studies programs have grown at Stanford, the collection has expanded its focus from social and political movements of the twentieth century, in which its holdings are unparalleled, to include most other fields as well.
 The latest news about the library can be found at their blog.

 Hoover Institution, East Asia Collection